 Share IDE settings

-PhpStorm lets you share your settings between different instances of the product, or among your team members.
+PhpStorm lets you share your IDE settings between different instances of the product, or among your team members.
 This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to, or enforce the same standards throughout your team.

 You can share your IDE settings by using one of the following: